 Hi there!
-I’m Lars, a Dungeon Master for multiple campaigns for about 2 years now.
+I’m Lars, a Dungeon Master for multiple campaigns for about 4 years now.
+My interests and inspiration has evolved all over the place during that time: From 5e to PbtA to OSR and beyond.
 On this blog, I’ll share my ideas about being a DM with the world, and hopefully add something useful to your personal DM toolbox!

 What This System Tries To Do The Underdark is vast and dangerous.
 To try and map it, is folly.
 Navigation must be done differently; by using all of your senses.
 Tunnels twist and turn, and may not lead into the direction you were hoping for.
 This system tries to capture the vibe of the Fellowship … Continue reading I Have No Memory Of This Place: Navigating The Underdark Through Your Senses in Dungeons & Dragons

 We Cannot Get Out: Giving The Underdark A Mines Of Moria Feel with Noise & Alerts in Dungeons & Dragons

 “Quietly now.
 It’s a four-day journey to the other side.
 Let us hope that our presence may go unnoticed.”
 Gandalf This is a specific implementation of my Noise & Alert system, applied to travelling through the Underdark.
 Part II of this post is up here: I Have No Memory Of This Place: Navigating The Underdark … Continue reading We Cannot Get Out: Giving The Underdark A Mines Of Moria Feel with Noise & Alerts in Dungeons & Dragons

 Books, The Best Weapons In The World: Simulating The Process of Reading Dusty Tomes in Dungeons & Dragons